balajich/resilience4j-helloworld/circuitbreaker-error-calls/README.md

 - slidingWindowType: Configures the type of the sliding window which is used to record the outcome of calls when the CircuitBreaker is closed
 - minimumNumberOfCalls: Configures the minimum number of calls which are required (per sliding window period) before the CircuitBreaker can calculate the error rate or slow call rate.
 - waitDurationInOpenState: The time that the CircuitBreaker should wait before transitioning from open to half-open.
-- maxAttempts: The maximum number of retry attempts
 - waitDuration: A fixed wait duration between retry attempts
 - retryExceptions: Configures a list of error classes that are recorded as a failure and thus are retried.
 - failureRateThreshold: Configures the failure rate threshold in percentage.